Freddie Slater (racing driver): 2026: Oceania Trophy

-At the start of 2026, in preparation for his Formula 3 campaign, Slater will contest the Formula Regional Oceania Trophy with M2 Competition.
+At the start of 2026, in preparation for his Formula 3 campaign, Slater contested the Formula Regional Oceania Trophy with M2 Competition.

-FIA Formula 3 (2025–present)
+FIA Formula 3 (2025–2026)

 2025: Debut podium

 In October 2024, Slater partook in the post-season tests in Jerez and Barcelona with Rodin Motorsport.
 In March 2025, Slater joined AIX Racing to partake in the Bahrain in-season test.
-He debuted for the team in Sakhir, qualifying tenth and finishing second in the reverse-grid sprint race, (Note: In the 2025 FIA Formula 3 Championship, the top 12 qualifiers were subjected to a reverse-grid in the sprint race.) amidst a battle for the lead with Nikola Tsolov; he retired from the feature race due to damage sustained from an opening-lap collision with Alessandro Giusti.
+He debuted for the team in Sakhir, qualifying tenth and finishing second in the reverse-grid sprint race, amidst a battle for the lead with Nikola Tsolov; he retired from the feature race due to damage sustained from an opening-lap collision with Alessandro Giusti.
 Slater returned during the eighth round at Spa-Francorchamps with Hitech TGR; he qualified twelfth, earning him pole position for the sprint, where he struggled with tyre wear and dropped to tenth before receiving 20 seconds of track limits penalties.

 2026: Rookie season

-Slater is set to make a full step to FIA Formula 3 for the 2026 season with Trident.
+Slater stepped up to FIA Formula 3 for the 2026 season with Trident.

+Formula Two (2027)

+Slater will progress to Formula 2 in with Invicta Racing.

+Formula One

+In January 2026, Slater became the first member of the Audi Driver Development Programme.

+Formula E

+In March 2026, Slater will debut in Formula E machinery, driving for Andretti during the Madrid rookie test.